Look at the most commonly asked questions in relation to Anti-Money Laundering to understand why and how you can strengthen your compliance processes.

 - Financial Conduct Authority (FCA)

-- ICAEW (Institute of Chartered Accountants in England & Wales, plus other Accountancy bodies)
+- ICAEW (Institute of Chartered Accountants in England & Wales, plus other Accountancy bodies).

 What is Electronic Identity Verification?

-Electronic Identity Verification helps you prevent fraud and money laundering by verifying individuals and quickly conducting due diligence by accessing several data sources.
+Electronic Identity Verification (eIDV) helps you prevent fraud and money laundering by verifying individuals and quickly conducting due diligence by accessing several data sources.
 ID verification checks and tools simplify the identification process since there is no need for the customer to be present, allowing you to save time as well as improving the onboarding stage.

 What are the benefits of Identity and AML check tools?

 CRIF’s premium identity verification service provides users with far more than confirmation of identity.
 It builds a profile and framework surrounding the subject in question including an anti-money laundering check, credit bureau profiles, previous linked addresses and identities, together with previous personal lines claims history, incorporating behaviour and historic insurer relationships.
 This wealth of information is invaluable when conducting customer due diligence and risk assessment of individual transactions and can assist in the identification of organised fraud rings which can be linked to money laundering and serious and organised crime.
-Swift and simple to use it requires no user training, and can easily be incorporated into business processes and workflows.